On ternary positive-definite quadratic forms with the same representations over Z: A table of quadratic forms with the same representations over

-Overall, 53 sets consisting of 151 quadratic forms were obtained as the candidates that may have the identical representations up to $\infty$.
-It should be noted that all of them can be obtained if the algorithm in Section \ref{Algorithm} is carried out under the constraint $s_{33} \leq 48$.
-Since the number is rather small compared with the upper bound $115$ of the searched region, it is expected that the 53 cases, in addition to those in the hexagonal and rhombohedral families, provide all the searched quadratic forms, up to the action of $GL_3(\IntegerRing)$ and constant multiple.
+Overall, 53 sets consisting of 151 quadratic forms were obtained as the candidates that may have the completely identical representations as a non-equivalent form.
+It should be noted that all of them can be obtained if the algorithm in Section~\ref{Algorithm} is carried out under the constraint $s_{33} \leq 48$.
+Since the number is small compared with the upper bound $115$ of the searched region, we expect that the 53 cases, in addition to those in the hexagonal and rhombohedral families, provide all the searched quadratic forms, up to the action of $GL_3(\IntegerRing)$ and constant multiple.

 The tables also have information about the regularity of each quadratic form.
 This is based on the tables of Jagy \textit{et\ al.\ }\cite{Jagy97} and \cite{Oh2011}.
-If a form in Tables \ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(1/3)}--\ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(3/3)} is regular, it is marked with $**$ or $*$.
+If a form in Tables~\ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(1/3)}--\ref{Forty-nine groups of ternary positive definite quadratic forms representing the same numbers(3/3)} is regular, it is marked with $**$ or $*$.
 In the tables, 38 out of the 53 cases consist of regular (or possibly regular) quadratic forms.
 The others are neither regular nor spinor-regular from the result in \cite{Benham90}.

 In general, it is difficult to exactly determine the set of integral representations for a ternary quadratic form (\CF \cite{Ono97}).
-For example, it has not been proved that the quadratic forms in No. 35 really have the same representations, up to $\infty$.
-If the quadratic forms are equivalent over $\RationalField$, it may be possible to prove that they have the same representations, without providing the exact set of their representations, as done for the hexagonal and the rhombohedral families, although the author could not do this for the non-regular forms in the tables.
+Although it is occasionally possible to prove that the forms have the same representations, without providing the exact set of their representations, as done for the hexagonal and the rhombohedral families, the author could not do this for the non-regular forms in the tables.
 When two positive-definite quadratic forms $f$, $g \in {\rm Sym}^2 (\RationalField^3)^*$ satisfy $q_\IntegerRing(f) = q_\IntegerRing(g)$, it can be proved that they are equivalent over $\RationalField$ if and only if $\det f / \det g$ is a square in $\RationalField^\times$.